-A DBA or a SYSADM may unload the content of a database to an external text file.
+Only a user with DBA, SYSDBA or SYSADM security privilege may unload the content of a database to an external text file.
 This file includes information about security, tablespaces, definitions, indices, synonyms, data, etc. For each database, dmSQL will generate at least two external files, one script, and one BLOB data.